How to Apply

 Then address the following questions in 3-4 pages (double-spaced):

-• Please describe your understanding of learning health systems, and what interests you about them, noting particularly how you might be interested in using knowledge about learning health systems in practice;
+• Please describe your understanding of learning health systems, how it applies to your primary area or problem of interest and your ideas to address the problem, noting particularly how you might be interested in using knowledge about learning health systems in practice

 • Describe prior research experiences, courses, or projects that have prepared you for graduate study, and any experience you have had in clinical practice improvement and/or informatics;